codysmith-data/google-cloud-APIs/README.md

 ------------------------
 ***OVERVIEW***

-This is a walkthrough of how to access some of the APIs through Google Cloud and how to use them with Python.
+This is a walkthrough of how to access some of the APIs that would be useful for data analysis through Google Cloud and how to use them with Python.

+The API's used in this example are Vision, Natural Language, and Translate.

 _Disclaimer: this is mainly an example of how to use the APIs via the Google Cloud platform.
 The Python code in this project is simple, and just meant to show basics within the GCP._